Riverside Red w/Red interior, 327/300hp, 4-spd. manual transmission.

 Although we’re always on the hunt for pristine and correct examples of every era of Corvette, we’ve seldom seen a ’64 with the pedigree and in the condition of this one!

 The car was built on July, 1st 1964 and promptly delivered to Bill Allen Chevrolet in North Kansas, MO. where it was sold on July 7th 1964!
 This mid-year managed to stay completely original until ’97.
 As a matter of fact, it was so original, it received the Bloomington Gold Survivor Award in ’94.
 A complete nut and bolt frame off restoration was completed in ’98 and it received a re-paint in ’03.
 However, the car has been so well cared for, it looks as fresh as if it was restored last year!
 And it’s striking in Riverside Red with matching Red interior!
-It still retains its correct matching #’s engine and is optioned with the L75 327/300hp engine, 4-spd. manual transmission, Knock off wheels, power steering, am/fm radio, Positraction rear end, back-up lamps, tinted glass whitewall tires and very rare factory air conditioning.
+It still retains its correct matching #’s engine and is optioned with the L75 327/300hp engine, 4-spd. manual transmission, both hard and soft tops, Knock off wheels, power steering, am/fm radio, Positraction rear end, back-up lamps, tinted glass whitewall tires and very rare factory air conditioning.

 It comes with a huge binder that includes the original Dealer Invoice, Owner’s Kit, Bloomington Survivor Award, complete owner history, photos of the restoration and receipts going back almost 50 years!
 The car was even driven in a parade by none other than Mario Andretti!
 And there is a photo of him with the car.
 We don’t think there’s a prettier ’64 Convertible on the market!
 And when you see this one, we think you’ll wholeheartedly agree!